 The solution to attracting and retaining this sector requires more than just rethinking traditional workforce and business models.
 Part of the solution needs to be to provide better support to frontline caregivers.

-If passed, the bill would provide grants to states and other relevant entities for initiatives that are meant to strengthen, educate and retain the caregiver workforce.
+If passed, the bill would provide grants to states and other relevant entities for initiatives that are meant to strengthen, educate, and retain the caregiver workforce.
 On the family caregiver side, the bill also calls for the creation of grants aimed at providing educational and training support for these individuals.

 Improving Supplemental Benefit Delivery

-In response, plans are becoming innovative in how they unlock new benefits to meet people where they are on their journey to help them live their very best life.
+Members have no shortage of options available to them and they will shop around for the plan that delivers the benefits that best meet their needs, particularly if they require multiple services to age in place or manage chronic conditions.
+In response, plans are becoming innovative in how they unlock new benefits to meet people where they are on their journey to help them live their very best lives.

 MA Plans are Booming: